gmossy/human-activity-recognition/README.md

 - 'Test/X_test.txt': Test set.
 - 'Test/y_test.txt': Test labels.
 - 'Test/subject_id_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
+Informational Summary of the components of the Dataset X_train	The shape of the training set dataframe is (7767, 561)
+y_train	The shape of the training set labels dataframe is (7767, 1)
+X_test	The shape of the testing set dataframe is (3162, 561) y_test	The shape of the test set labels dataframe is (3162, 1) Activity_labels	Links the class labels with their activity name.  . subject_train	Each row identifies the subject who performed the activity for each window sample. subject_test	Each row identifies the subject who performed the activity for each window sample. features	List of all featuress.

 - 'RawData/acc_expXX_userYY.txt': The raw triaxial acceleration signal for the experiment number XX and associated to the user number YY.
 Every row is one acceleration sample (three axis) captured at a frequency of 50Hz.